Doxycycline Dosage Calculator for Dogs

 How to Use This Calculator

-1. Enter your dog's weight and select the appropriate unit (pounds or kilograms)
+1. Enter the dog's weight and select the appropriate unit (kg or lbs)

-2. Select the severity of the condition being treated
+2. Select the condition being treated from the dropdown menu

 Formula Used